New combined cycle unit construction

 The first unit at the GREC was built in 1978 and is designed to burn sub-bituminous (Wyoming) coal.
 It uses an electrostatic precipitator for air quality control.

 The second, operating since 1985, is equipped with a flue-gas desulphurisation unit (scrubber) to eliminate sulphur emissions produced by the coal combustion.
 GRDA has a 62% ownership of the unit, with KAMO Power owning the remaining 38%.

 Iberdrola Ingeniería officially opened a combined cycle type power plant in October 2012.

 GREC will consist of a Mitsubishi 501J 495MW combustion turbine generator, a duct-fired heat recovery steam generator (HRSG), and a SRT-50 steam turbine generator (STG).
-Natural gas for the plant will be supplied by Enable Oklahoma Intrastate Transmission, a subsidiary of Enable Midstream Partners, through a pipeline.
+Natural gas for the plant will be supplied through a pipeline by Enable Oklahoma Intrastate Transmission, a subsidiary of Enable Midstream Partners.

 The combined cycle unit will produce electricity by using natural gas to fuel a combustion turbine-generator.
 The heat generated from the process will be recaptured to produce steam for driving the steam turbine generator.

 A turbine generator will operate only in combined cycle mode and will be supported by a linear mechanical draft cooling tower, an inlet air chiller, fuel gas heater, diesel emergency generator and an auxiliary boiler.

 Grand Neosho River will provide water for the cooling tower.
 The tower will comprise approximately seven cells to dissipate waste heat from the boiler’s steam cycle.
 It will be equipped with drift eliminators that provide multiple directional changes of airflow and help prevent the escape of water droplets generated during the cooling process.